 Hello Everyone!!!
 In this post, let’s learn the Installation of LAPS Using Intune.
 In this Intune application deployment guide, we will help you with Microsoft LAPS deployment and uploading an MSI in Intune Admin center.

-Local Administrator Password Solution (LAPS) provides management of local administrator account passwords for domain-joined computers.
+From the April patch Tuesday, Microsoft LAPS is part of the Windows operating system, and you no longer have to install LAPS.
+MSI Local Administrator Password Solution (LAPS) provides management of local administrator account passwords for domain-joined computers.
 Passwords are randomized and stored in Active Directory (AD), protected by ACLs, so only eligible users can read it or request its reset.

 LAPS simplifies password management and provides recommendations for preventing cyberattacks.
 Specifically, the solution reduces the risk of lateral escalation when customers use the same administrative local account and password on multiple computers.